-Working with everyone, Morgane Oger is recognized as an effective community organizer and change maker, reaching hearts and minds to help win significant victories on issues focused around equality and inclusion at all levels of Government.
+Working with everyone, Morgane Oger is recognized as an effective community organizer and change maker for reaching hearts and minds to help win significant victories on issues focused around equality and inclusion at all levels of Government.

 A tenacious loudmouth working in both official languages of Canada, Morgane Oger successfully spearheaded the push to convince Canadians to support human rights law that protects us all against discrimination based on gender identity or expression.
 She has helped implement ground-breaking policies supporting these laws across the country.

 With a number of successful policy and law reform wins in multiple provinces and at the federal level behind her as well as a number of successful interventions on the behalf of the transgender community across Canada, Morgane’s advocacy work was featured in award-winning documentaries “In Alliance” and “1253 Letters”.

 For her contribution to inclusion and equality, Oger was named “National Hero” Grand Marshal at the 2016 Vancouver Pride Parade.